-Approximately 60 Fellows will be supported with a grant to cover their travel, accommodation and living costs in Venice for one month, which is part-funded by participating institutions.
+Approximately 70 Fellows will be supported with a grant to cover their travel, accommodation and living costs in Venice for one month, which is funded by participating institutions.
 Candidates are selected via a competitive application process initially through their institution and then a further selection process via video applications with the British Council.

 What will Fellows be doing?

 Fellows will have the chance to spend one month in Venice during a major international biennale.
 They will share their time between invigilating the British Pavilion exhibition and conducting independent research, which is submitted on their return.
 Research can be presented in essay format or as a creative response.